About CBD: What It Is, How It Works, and What the Science Says

 Antioxidant Activity

 The U.S. government holds a patent (US6630507B1) on cannabinoids as antioxidants and neuroprotectants.
-Coffee is the largest source of antioxidants in the average Western diet.
-CBD adds its own.
-Together, they stack.
+Coffee is a major source of antioxidants in the average Western diet.
+We mention the patent because it exists, not as a claim about what our coffee does for you.

 Safety and Side Effects